Pink Floyd live performances: The Division Bell

 The Division Bell Tour in 1994 was promoted by Canadian concert impresario Michael Cohl and became the highest-grossing tour in rock music history to that date, with the band playing the entirety of The Dark Side of the Moon in some shows, for the first time since 1975.

 The concerts featured more elaborate special effects than the previous tour, including two custom designed airships.
 The arch-shaped stage was designed by Marc Brickman and Mark Fisher with lighting by Marc Brickman.
 Three stages leapfrogged around North America and Europe, each 180 ft long and featuring a 130 ft arch modelled on the Hollywood Bowl.
 All in all, the tour required 700 tons of steel carried by 53 articulated trucks, a crew of 161 people and an initial investment of US$4 million plus US$25 million of running costs just to stage.
 This tour played to 5.5 million people in 68 cities; each concert gathered an average 45,000 audience.
-At the end of the year, the Division Bell Tour was announced as the biggest tour ever, with worldwide gross of over £150 million (about US$250 million).
+At the end of the year, the Division Bell Tour was announced as the highest-grosing tour at the time, with worldwide gross of over £150 million (about US$250 million).
 In the U.S. alone, it grossed US$103.5 million from 59 concerts.
-However, this record was short-lived; less than a year later, The Rolling Stones' Voodoo Lounge Tour (like the Division Bell Tour, also sponsored in part by Volkswagen) finished with a worldwide gross of over US$300 million.
-The Stones and U2 (with their Vertigo Tour) remain the only acts ever to achieve a higher worldwide gross from a tour, even when adjusting for inflation.

 These shows are documented by the Pulse album and Pulse (1995 film).